 Student Excellence Program Funding (Reference 120)

-The Student Excellence Program (SEP) funding supports schools to implement the Student Excellence Program.
+Student Excellence Program funding supports schools to implement the Student Excellence Program (SEP).

 The SEP includes:

-Schools can decide how to use the funding allocation to best meet the needs of their high-ability students – where relevant, schools can pool funds, for example in collaborative delivery of masterclasses.
+Schools can decide how to use the funding allocation to best meet the needs of their high-ability students.
+Schools may also pool funds, for example to collaborate with other schools to deliver masterclasses.
 Many schools are already running programs for high-ability students, and this funding can be used to support these programs.

 Eligibility

-Schools do not have to apply for funding.
+Schools are not required to apply for funding.
 All eligible schools will receive a SEP funding allocation through the Student Resource Package (SRP) to support the implementation of the initiative in their school.
 Eligible school types include:

 School types and specific schools that are not eligible for SEP funding include: